-This has been a very busy year for the NBAB-NAACP as we continue to strive for equality and justice has yet to become a way of life for all women and men especially our youth.
+This has been a very busy year for the NBAB-NAACP as we continue to strive for equality and justice for all women and men; especially our youth.
 Our efforts this past year have been numerous.

-With our hard-fought for right to vote again coming under attack, the NBAB-NAACP as well as our National Leadership believes it’s critical for American citizens who have the right to vote, do vote.
-In a democratic society the power of the vote and exercising that right is paramount to maintaining a free society.
-We are ensuring anyone eligible to vote does not have their franchise infringed upon.
+With our hard-fought for right to vote again coming under attack, the NBAB-NAACP, as well as our National Leadership, believes it is critical for all American citizens who have the right to vote, do vote.
+In a democratic society the power of the vote and, exercising that right is paramount to maintaining a free society.
+We are fighting to ensure that anyone eligible to vote does not have their franchise infringed upon.

 To ensure our franchise is unencumbered we are continuing our efforts to register and educate voters throughout area.
 We have taken to the streets engaging the community to help people understand their rights, and we encourage their participation in EVERY election.
 The NAACP has established a 24 hour national telephone hotline, 1-866-OURVOTE1 (1-866-687-8683), to answer any questions about voting the public may have.
 Of course, you may contact the NBAB-NAACP directly at, 732-828-5363 or by email, email@example.com to ask questions or schedule an education/registration event.

-We encourage you to join the oldest and boldest civil right organization, National Association for the Advancement of Colored People.
+In closing, I encourage you to join the oldest and boldest civil rights organization, the National Association for the Advancement of Colored People.
+WE NEED YOU!

 Bruce S. Morgan, President